Contributed code FAQ

-What is an add-on?
+What is contributed code?

-An add-on, previously known as a contributed plugin, contributed code, or "contrib" for short, is understood to be all code contributed to Moodle which is not included in the standard Moodle distribution.
+Contributed code, or "contrib" for short, is understood to be all code contributed to Moodle which is not included in the standard Moodle distribution.

-Where can I download add-ons from?
+Where can I download contributed modules and plugins from?

-How do I install an add-on?
+How do I install a contributed module or plugin?

 In a typical install, you will probably copy some php files into one or more areas of you Moodle site's code, then click on the Site administration link called "Notifications" to start the install process.